Kitah Gimmel - Grade 3

 Click here to listen to Shabbat and holiday prayers and songs.

-Students will strengthen their Hebrew skills when participating in tefillot, singing Hebrew songs, using modern Hebrew phrases in class, and through the Tiyulim Hebrew program.
-The Tiyulim program builds the students' Hebrew reading skills from simple to complex words and incorporates Hebrew vocabulary and lessons about Israel, including images of Hebrew in Israel.
+Students will strengthen their Hebrew skills when participating in tefillot, singing Hebrew songs, using modern Hebrew phrases in class, and through the Derech Binah and Hineni 1 Hebrew programs.

-Kitah Gimmel will be divided into different groupings regularly.
-Students will be all together during tefillah, music, art classes, and snack time.
-By varying the groups, students will get to know all of the students in their class.
-Students will build connections with their Kitah Vav chaverim (buddies) throughout the year, as well as with BAS Seniors through their Gemilut Chasadim program.
+Students will build connections with their Kitah Vav chaverim (buddies) throughout the year.
 We gather together for whole-school holiday celebrations, as well as for grade level family programs on Shabbat and Sundays during school.

-Kitah Gimmel and Kitah Dallet will participate in music class twice a month led by Kitah Dallet Teacher Eti Rozen.
+Kitah Gimmel will participate in Shirah (music) 1-2 times a month on Wednesdays with Kitah Bet.
 The music curriculum includes holiday songs, Israeli songs, and traditional Jewish songs.
+Kitah Gimmel will participate in 2 Omanut (art) workshops that are integrated into the curriculum.